-- provides recommendations for bonding and earthing of telecommunication equipment in residential and commercial customer premises; - refers to ITU-T Rec.
-K.21 for equipment resistibility requirements; - recommends earthing and bonding requirements to coordinate with the resistibility requirements of ITU-T Rec.
-K.21 and the safety requirements of IEC 60950-1; - recommends the installation practices for bonding of all services and the installation of SPDs; - illustrates problems associated with earthing and bonding and provides solutions for these earthing and bonding problems.
-These include: - 1) methods to improve the earthing and bonding; - 2) methods of providing additional protection external to the equipment; - 3) special resistibility and safety requirements; - recommends responsibilities for protection at customer premises; - refers to draft IEC 62305-3 for protection against direct lightning.
+- provides recommendations for bonding and earthing of telecommunication equipment in residential and commercial customer premises; - refers to Recommendation ITU-T K.21 (2008) for equipment resistibility requirements; - recommends earthing and bonding requirements to coordinate with the resistibility requirements of Recommendation ITU-T K.21 (2008) and the safety requirements of IEC 60950-1 and IEC 62368; - recommends the installation practices for bonding of all services and the installation of surge protective devices (SPDs); - illustrates problems associated with earthing and bonding and provides solutions for these earthing and bonding problems.
+These include: - 1) methods to improve the earthing and bonding; - 2) methods of providing additional protection external to the equipment; - 3) special resistibility and safety requirements; - recommends responsibilities for protection at customer premises; - refers to IEC 62305-3 for protection against direct lightning.